dragon-dune/dragon-dune/docs/README.md

 3. The revealed card is then placed at the bottom of the Event Deck (and not in the discard pile).

-4. If the Red Dragon has appeared, then:
+4. If the Red Dragon appears, then:

     -   The Red Dragon has attacked the territory at the top of the event discard pile (the territory where the previous event took place).